shredEngineer/MagnetiCalc/README.md

 **What does MagnetiCalc do?**

-MagnetiCalc calculates the magnetic flux density, vector potential, energy and self-inductance of arbitrary coils in vacuum, examples included.
+MagnetiCalc calculates the magnetic flux density, vector potential, energy, self-inductance and magnetic dipole moment of arbitrary coils in vacuum.
-Inside a VisPy/OpenGL-accelerated PyQt5 GUI, the static magnetic flux density (<img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-field due to DC currents, in units of <i>Tesla</i>) is displayed in interactive 3D, using multiple metrics for highlighting the field properties.
+As an experimental feature, different core media can be modeled as regions of variable relative permeability.

-Alternatively, the magnetic vector potential
+Inside a VisPy/OpenGL-accelerated PyQt5 GUI, the static magnetic flux density (<img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-field due to DC currents, in units of <i>Tesla</i>) or the magnetic vector potential
 (<img src="https://render.githubusercontent.com/render/math?math=\mathbf{A}" alt="A">-field,
-in units of <i>Tesla-meter</i>) may be displayed.
+in units of <i>Tesla-meter</i>) is displayed in interactive 3D, using multiple metrics for highlighting the field properties.

 **Who needs MagnetiCalc?**

 MagnetiCalc does its job for hobbyists, students, engineers and researchers of magnetic phenomena.